Gedson Fernandes: Tottenham Hotspur (loan)

 Fernandes signed on an 18-month loan for Premier League club Tottenham Hotspur on 15 January 2020.
 He made his Premier League debut coming on in the 80th minute away against Watford on 18 January, which ended 0–0.

 Fernandes was recalled by Benfica on 1 February 2021.

 Galatasaray (loan)

 In January 2021, Fernandes moved to Turkish club Galatasaray, on a loan deal until the end of the season.

 Beşiktaş

 On 3 February 2022, Turkish club Beşiktaş announced a deal to purchase Fernandes.
 Since the club already had met their maximum quota of foreign players, his contract was made to start on 1 July 2022.
 Until then, Benfica loaned him to fellow Süper Lig club Çaykur Rizespor.

+On 13 September 2023, Fernandes extended his contract with Beşiktaş until the end of the 2026–27 season.

+Spartak Moscow

+On 31 July 2025, Fernandes signed a four-year contract with Spartak Moscow in Russia.